UCI ProSeries

 The UCI ProSeries is the second tier men's elite road cycling tour.
 It was inaugurated in 2020.
 The series is placed below the UCI World Tour, but above the various regional UCI Continental Circuits.

 Development

 In December 2018, the UCI announced various reforms to the structure and organisation of men's professional road racing.
 One of the major changes is the introduction of a new division of races called the UCI ProSeries.
-With the introduction of the ProSeries, the UCI .HC road races will disappear from the calendar.
+With the introduction of the ProSeries, the UCI .HC road races disappeared from the calendar.
 In October 2019, the UCI published the 2020 UCI International Road Calendar, including the ProSeries.
 The inaugural season of the ProSeries was planned to include 57 events, which were formerly World Tour, .HC or .1 events, but many were cancelled due to the worldwide COVID-19 pandemic of 2020–21.

 Team participation

 In events of the ProSeries, UCI WorldTeams may participate, up to a maximum of 70% in European races and 65% in other races.
 The rest of the teams participating may be UCI ProTeams, UCI Continental teams, or National teams.